hyperledger/aries-mediator-service/afj/README.md

 **🧐 Pro Tip**

-If you are trying to connect to the mediatory from a local container, such as the the devContainer, and the mediator is using `localhost` you will need to use `host.docker.internal:3001`:
+If you want to connect to the mediator from a local container, like the devContainer, while the mediator is using localhost, you should use host.docker.internal:3001 as the address:

 ```console
 curl http://host.docker.internal:3001/invitation